-F is the amount of flagged one-minute data points recorded pursuant to clause (i)(2)(C)(i) for the calendar quarter during unit operation, excluding CEMS out-of-control period; and

-T is the total amount of one-minute data points recorded for the calendar quarter during unit operation, excluding CEMS out-of-control period.
+F is the number of flagged one-minute data points recorded pursuant to clause (i)(2)(C)(i) for the calendar quarter during unit operation, excluding CEMS out-ofcontrol period and the period when the unit is not subject to any emission limit; and T is the total number of one-minute data points recorded

-- (D) If the percentage determined pursuant to clause (i)(2)(C)(ii) is over 1.0 percent for any two calendar quarters in a consecutive four calendar quarter period, the owner or operator the CEMS shall submit a CEMS application within 30 days to certify an additional span range. - (3) If the owner or operator of a certified CEMS is meeting the quality assurance requirements as specified in subdivision (g), data recorded and reported pursuant to paragraphs (i)(1) and (i)(2) shall be valid data for quantification, and available for the purpose of determining CEMS data availability.

-(4) Emission Data Averaging
+- (D) The owner or operator of a CEMS shall submit a CEMS application within 30 days to certify an additional span range, if in any consecutive four calendar quarter period, there are two calendar quarters that for each quarter: - (i) The percentage determined pursuant to clause (i)(2)(C)(ii) is over 1.0 percent; and - (ii) The total unit operating hours for the quarter are more than 50 hours. - (3) If the owner or operator of a certified CEMS is meeting the quality assurance requirements as specified in subdivision (g), data recorded and reported pursuant to paragraphs (i)(1) and (i)(2) shall be valid data for quantification, and available for the purpose of determining CEMS data availability. - (4) Emission Data Averaging